Beenflexxin01/fiveteenstudios/README.md

     - Hosting: Vercel

 - Usage
+    - Registration and Login: Users can create account or log in to an existing one.
     - Browse Products: Navigate through different categories and view products.
     - Add to Cart: Select products and add them to your shopping cart.
     - Checkout: Proceed to checkout and complete the purchase using Stripe.
     - User Profile: View order history and manage profile information.
+    - Admin Panel: Manage products and orders

+- Admin Guide
+    - Login to Admin Panel: Access the admin panel through '/admin/'.
+    - Manage Products: Add, Edit, or Delete products.
+    - Manage Orders: View and update the status of customer orders.
+    - User Management: Manage user accounts and roles

+- Configuration
+    - The web app can be configured thriugh the '.env' file.
+Key configurations include:
+        - VITE_EMAILJS_SERVICE_ID=service_efctnh9
+        - VITE_EMAILJS_TEMPLATE_ID=template_4pudwjo
+        - VITE_EMAILJS_PUBLIC=hnbGSvMAqrOM4WHgN
+        - VITE_SUB_EMAIL=template_44vkvbd
+        - NODE_ENV=development
+        - PORT=5000
+        - DATABASE=mongodb+srv://Nola01:<password>@cluster0.vsdo2lk.mongodb.net/?retryWrites=true&w=majority
+        - DATABASE_PASSWORD=Adenolaomotayo01

 - License
     - This project is licensed under the MIT License.
-See the

 - Contact
     - For any questions or feedback, please contact us as adenolaomotayo15@gmail.com